fayst26/mkdocs/docs/settings/settings_page.md

 # Manage the page settings

 Google Docs supports pages and pageless modes.
-To change the page settings, open a document in Google Docs:
+To change the page settings, do the following:
+:

 === "Pages"

     ![Page settings](../assets/settings_page.png){ align=right : style="height:476px;width:335px"}

+    1. Open a document in Google Docs.
     1. Click **File** > **Page setup**.
     1. In the **Page setup** dialog, click **Pages**.
         - From the **Apply** to list, select where to apply the changes.